pizybaker/AIChatBuddy/README.md

 # AIChatBuddy
-### Note: The source code for this project is not shared publicly.

 ## Description
 AIChatBuddy (or Whatsnap) is a unique chat simulation project designed to replicate the experience of chatting with a real person.
 This web-based app allows users to engage in conversations with an AI that responds naturally, mimicking human interaction.
 The AI is designed to simulate a realistic messaging environment where users can exchange messages just like they would with a friend.